Nikhil-kumar490/Nik_fit-Club/LEARN.md

 # Gym Fitness Website

 Fitness website to be linked with a fitness app.
-Started as a school project.
+Started as a College project.

 ## Technologies Used: